 Photophobia, pain, lacrimation, and vision blurring are common.
 The lesion begins as patches of inflammation in the mid-stroma that cause opacification.
 Typically with syphilis and occasionally with other causes, the entire cornea develops a ground-glass appearance, obscuring the iris.
 New blood vessels grow in from the limbus (neovascularization) and cause orange-red areas (salmon patches).
 Anterior uveitis and choroiditis are common in syphilitic interstitial keratitis.
-Inflammation and neovascularization usually begin to subside after 1 to 2 mo.
+Inflammation and neovascularization usually begin to subside after 1 to 2 months.
 Some corneal opacity usually remains, causing mild to moderate vision impairment.

 The specific etiology must be determined.
 The stigmas of congenital syphilis, vestibuloauditory symptoms, history of an expanding rash, and tick exposure support specific etiologies.
 However, all patients should have serologic testing, including all of the following: